aclai-lab/ModalAssociationRules.jl/README.md

 # define which measures to use to establish the interestingness
 # of both itemsets (groups of items) and association rules;
-# also define a minimum threshold that must be overpassed both
+# also define a minimum threshold that must be surpassed both
 # locally, inside an instance, and globally across all instances.

 # 0.1 is the local minsup, while 0.2 is the global minsup.